CERTIFICATE IN COUNSELLING SKILLS & THEORY - LEVEL 3

 Over the length of the course students are expected to complete regular course work, keep a number of reflective learning records, write a reflective learning summary and an essay.
 A small counselling research project is intended to give a wider awareness into a counselling issue that is of particular interest to the student.
 It is expected that students will need to invest a minimum of 4 hours of personal study for each training day involving reading, essay writing and assignment preparation.

 The Heart & Mind training team has many years of experience in designing, setting up and delivering accredited professional counselling training.
-The certificate course is overseen by Michael A Ruegg and assisted by a training team made up of qualified counselling/psychotherapy practitioners.
+The certificate course is overseen by Michael A Ruegg and Karen Leatherbarrow, assisted by a training team made up of experienced counselling/psychotherapy practitioners.
 Tutors have been trained in various approaches to counselling and psychotherapy and are accredited with professional bodies such as the British Association for Counselling and Psychotherapy (BACP), the Association of Christian Counsellors UK (ACC) and the United Kingdom Council for Psychotherapy (UKCP).

 Course delivery is provided by the training team and guest lecturers who will be invited to cover specialist topics.